nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Bamboo (v1.3) is a **simple desktop app for managing personal finance, optimized for use via a Command Line Interface (CLI),** and targeted at college students.
 If you can type fast, Bamboo v1.2 can get your financial management tasks done faster than traditional GUI apps.

 This User Guide explains how you can use Bamboo to manage your personal finances.
+Let's grow our wealth! :bamboo:

-Refer to Quick Start for a short tutorial on how to set up Bamboo on your system, and refer to Features for a full walk-through of Bamboo's features.
+Refer to [Quick Start](#QuickStart) for a short tutorial on how to set up Bamboo on your system, and refer to [Features](#Features) for a full walk-through of Bamboo's features.

 ---